 Independent Protection Adviser

-Whether or not you need protection is down to your own personal circumstances.
-However putting a policy in place can provide financial security if you’re unable to work due to accident or sickness.
+Whether you need protection is down to your own personal circumstances.
+Having Income Protection in place can provide financial security if you’re unable to work due to accident or sickness.

 How much your cover costs will depend on your own personal circumstances.
 However, there are certain policy and personal factors that will impact what you pay.
-We’ve outlined these below and provided example quotes.
+We’ve outlined these below and provided some example monthly premiums.
 These are based on:

 ---|---|